 We can assist in arranging additional accommodation and tours, or booking your onward flight.

 $11,120 per person

 Families with kids

 Our Landcruiser carries 4 in comfort, with 2 additional back seats suitable for children (6 total).
-Families pay the 4 person rate LESS 5% DISCOUNT.
+Families pay the 4 person rate x number of passengers less 5% discount

 Two Vehicles are available for larger groups travelling together.
-Above rates apply per vehicle.
+Please enquire about rates